Lasers, microwave deployed in high-speed trading arms race

-Being fastest to transact between two trading centers is most important to one type of HFT strategy, arbitrage, where traders seek to be first to exploit price differences in two securities in different locations.
+Being fastest to transact between two trading centres is most important to one type of HFT strategy, arbitrage, where traders seek to be first to exploit price differences in two securities in different locations.

 For example, when a share on the Deutsche Bourse is out of sync with its equivalent futures contract in London or vice versa, HFT computers will simultaneously buy the cheaper one and sell it on the more expensive market.

-Anova is betting its laser technology will prove to be another leap for the sector, targeting the weaknesses of microwave dishes: they are easily disrupted by weather and can carry tiny amounts of data compared to fiber optic networks.
+Anova is betting its laser technology will prove to be another leap for the sector, targeting the weaknesses of microwave dishes: they are easily disrupted by weather and can carry tiny amounts of data compared to fibre optic networks.

 The company formed a joint venture with AOptix, founded by two California scientists who developed a high-bandwidth communications network for the U.S. Air Force to send large amounts of data between moving aircraft using rotating lasers.

-The new hybrid system - combining lasers and millimeter wave wireless dishes - is due to be first rolled out on short-range U.S. and British networks over the next two months before the first long-haul route to Germany, perhaps next year.
+The new hybrid system - combining lasers and millimetre wave wireless dishes - is due to be first rolled out on short-range U.S. and British networks over the next two months before the first long-haul route to Germany, perhaps next year.

 "We see Europe as our first expansion front outside of the U.S. and then we see going both to Russia and Asia as our next stops," Persico said.

-He says the technology -- which makes calculations 300,000 times a second to zero in on the tightest beam between towers -- is as fast as microwave but as reliable and high-capacity as fiber optics.
+He says the technology -- which makes calculations 300,000 times a second to zero in on the tightest beam between towers -- is as fast as microwave but as reliable and high-capacity as fibre optics.

 Persico, who acknowledges rivals are also working behind the scenes, must hope that he is not the victim of the type of ambush that hit traders when microwave emerged in the United States.